StoryBox: Collaborative Multi-Agent Simulation for Hybrid Bottom-Up Long-Form Story Generation Using Large Language Models: Experiments

 \subsubsection{Baselines}

-We selected several high-performing open-source methods that can be reliably reproduced as our baselines.
+We select several representative and high-performing methods as our baselines.
 We categorize the baseline methods into three types: (1) \textbf{Vanilla LLMs}: methods that generate long-form stories directly using large language models, such as GPT-4o \cite{hurst2024gpt} and DeepSeek-V3 \cite{liu2024deepseek}; (2) \textbf{Structured Frameworks}: methods that utilize structured frameworks for long-form story generation based on LLMs, such as Re$^3$ \cite{yang-etal-2022-re3} and DOC-V2 \cite{yang-etal-2023-doc}; and (3) \textbf{Multi-Agent Simulations}: methods that generate through multi-agent simulations, such as IBSEN \cite{han-etal-2024-ibsen}.